-Vida Mingo is a lecturer of biology at and has been at the College since 2010.
+Vida Mingo is a senior lecturer of biology at the College since 2010.
 Prior to coming to Columbia College Vida was a K-12(middle and high school) teacher in New York City Public Schools.
 Vida received his doctorate in Biology in 2010 from the University of South Carolina entitled "Genome Signatures Reveal the Importance of Context Dependent Codon Bias in a Range of Bacterial Genomes".
 Vida’s current research consists of a collaborative partnership with the Genomics Education Partnership (GEP).
 Genomics Education Partnership is to provide opportunities for undergraduate students to participate in genomics research.
 GEP is a collaborative between a growing number of primarily undergraduate institutions, and the Biology Department and the McDonnell Genome Institute of Washington University in St. Louis.
 Participating undergraduates learn to take raw sequence data to high quality finished sequence, and to annotate genes and other features, leading to analysis of a question in genomics and research publication.

 Awards & Accomplishments

 - Selected to be a member of the Genomics Education Partnership at Washington University- St. Louis in 2017

 - 2020 Participant to STEM Futures: The Future Substance of STEM Education.
 Dr. Mingo, was a member of a multi-institutional team to propose a undergraduate research based biology major.
 This highly competitive program sponsored by the National Science Fou

 - 2021 PKAL STEM Leadership Institute-The PKAL STEM Leadership Institute empowers individuals in fully understanding and implementing the theory and practice of navigating the politics of change, addressing inter- and intra-personal conflicts, and re-struct